tfarras/nodejs-deploy/README.md

 ## Build and push

-Now we have enought knowledge to start working on our configuration.
+Now we have enough knowledge to start working on our configuration.
 Let's define the name of our workflow and when it'll be triggered.
 In our case workflow should be executed only on changes in the `master` branch or manually, so our declarations will look like this:

 ```yaml
 name: Build, Push and Deploy Node.js app